-The Smarter Balanced Technology Strategy Framework and System Requirements Specifications provide minimum hardware specifications and basic bandwidth calculations that will allow schools and districts to evaluate which of their existing computers will support the administration of the assessment system in the 2014-15 school year.
+The Smarter Balanced Technology Strategy Framework and Testing Device Requirements provide minimum hardware specifications and basic bandwidth calculations that will allow schools and districts to evaluate which of their existing computers will support the administration of the assessment system in the 2014-15 school year.

 The framework was developed with input and feedback from Smarter Balanced member states, work groups, and data from the Technology Readiness Tool, an online inventory of technology resources launched in 2012.
 Based on the research and data analysis, Smarter Balanced estimates that the majority of schools and districts in member states will be able to successfully administer the assessments with their existing infrastructure.

 The requirements apply only to the Smarter Balanced assessments and should not be considered minimum specifications to support instruction, which may require additional technology.
 In addition, all hardware choices should consider the individual needs of students.
 Some students may need hardware that exceeds these minimum guidelines, and some students may require qualitatively different hardware.

 ** Please note that the minimum and recommended specifications in the Technology Framework documents have been clarified as of 11/1/13.

 - Technology Strategy Framework and Testing Device Requirements Executive Summary (revised 11/1/13) (PDF)

 - Technology Strategy Framework and Testing Device Requirements (revised 11/1/13) (PDF)

 - Technology Strategy Framework and Testing Device Requirements Q&A (PDF)